Khazl/esi-client/docs/Api/UniverseApi.md

 Get system jumps

 Get the number of jumps in solar systems within the last hour ending at the timestamp of the Last-Modified header, excluding wormhole space.
-Only systems with jumps will be listed  --- Alternate route: `/legacy/universe/system_jumps/`  Alternate route: `/v1/universe/system_jumps/`  --- This route is cached for up to 3600 seconds
+Only systems with jumps will be listed  --- Alternate route: `/dev/universe/system_jumps/`  Alternate route: `/legacy/universe/system_jumps/`  Alternate route: `/v1/universe/system_jumps/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php